dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 We know that a VM object represents an area of the address space, so in order to create a new one we'll need to search through any existing VM objects and find enough space to hold our new object.
 In order to find this space we'll need to know how many bytes to allocate, and what flags the new VM object should have.

-As you might have expected, we're going to create a new function for this.
+We're going to create a new function for this.
 Our example function is going to have the following prototype:

 ```c
 void* vmm_alloc(size_t length, size_t flags, void* arg);